mmheyer/a3-reliable-transport/README.md

 `wReceiver` should also log every single packet it sends and receives using the same format as the `wSender` log.
 Again, do not log malformed packets that are received and consequently dropped.

-Put the programs written in parts 1 and 2 of this assignment into a folder called `WTP-base`.

 ### Running `wReceiver`
 `wReceiver` should be invoked as follows: